RaijmakersH/az900-labs/Instructions/Walkthroughs/01-Create a virtual machine.md

     ![Screenshot of the virtual machine properties with the Connect button highlighted. ](../images/0102.png)

-4. In the **Windows Security** window, sign in using the Admin Credentials you used when creating your VM (azureuser) and the password (Pa$$w0rd1234).
+4. In the **Windows Security** window, sign in using the Admin Credentials you used when creating your VM **azureuser** and the password **Pa$$w0rd1234**.

-5. You may receive a certificate warning during the sign-in process.
+5. You may receive a warning certificate during the sign-in process.
 Click **Yes** or to create the connection and connect to your deployed VM.
 You should connect successfully.

     ![Screenshot of the Certificate warning dialogue informing the user of an untrusted certificate, with the Yes button highlighted. ](../images/0104.png)